twelsh37/charting-article/README.md

 # Creating Stunning Visualisations with Plotly: A Beginner's Guide to Plotly Express Charts
-## Supporting file for my Medium articles on the above heading
+## Supporting files for my Medium articles on the above heading

 This repository contains the supporting files for my Medium series of articles.
 1. [Creating Stunning Visualisations with Plotly: A Beginner's Guide to Plotlys' Basic Charts](https://medium.com/@twelsh37/creating-stunning-visualizations-with-plotly-a-beginners-guide-to-basic-charts-50388da332b4)